coder/docs/setup/kubernetes/local-preview.md

 ### CVMs

-The local preview supports [CVMs][cvm-url] if you meet the following requirements (if you choose not to try out CVMs, these requirements do not apply):
+The kind deployment supports [CVMs][cvm-url] if you meet the following requirements (if you choose not to try out CVMs, these requirements do not apply):